-This has led to a slight decrease in the number of calls answered within 10secs and a slight increase in the waiting time.
+This has led to an increase in the number of calls answered within 10secs and a decrease in the waiting time.

-There has been a slight increase in the journey time of a call within the FCR, which has led to a very slight increase in the response time.
+There has been a decrease in the journey time of a call within the FCR, although a slight increase in the response time.